-‘Teachers report improvements in attendance, attention, behaviour, and levels of concentration in schools and early childhood education services where = healthy eating has become accepted practice.’
+"Teachers report improvement in attendance, attention, behaviour, and levels of concentration in schools and early childhood education services where healthy eating has become accepted practice".

-Included are sample food and nutrition policies for events and education settings as well as ideas for healthy prizes, kai, and healthy fundraisers.
+See our Healthy Events & Fundraisers Guide for sample food and nutrition policies for events and education settings and ideas for healthy prizes, kai, and healthy fundraisers.